Archive for the 'comedy' Category

 Cast Pictures Anyone?

 Had a performance last night with the FACHADICK COMPANY.
-They asked the actors to be ready and dressed in costume by 5:30 so they could take cast pictures.
-So I would have to get there at 4:30 to put on makeup and squeeze into my skintight gown and then sit around until 7pm with the spaghetti straps boring into my shoulders.
+They asked the actors to be ready and dressed in costume by 5:30pm so they could take cast pictures.
+So I would have to get there at 4:30pm to put on makeup and squeeze into my skintight gown and then sit around until 7pm with the spaghetti straps boring into my shoulders.
 And then do the show.
-Do the show.
-After hanging around in costume for two and a half hours.
+Do the SHOW.
+After hanging around in my costume for two and a half hours before the show.

-So I walked into the theater at 6pm yesterday and everyone was sitting around the stage and in the audience.
-I ask the director, “Oh, are you done with the pictures already?”
+I walked into the theater at 6pm yesterday and everyone was sitting around the stage and in the audience.
+I ask the director, “Are you done with the pictures already?”
 “Ah, no,” he says, “the photographer never showed up.”
 Ha Ha Ha Ha Ha.
 I got that wonderful feeling inside, when you trusted your gut and you were right.
-My husband’s grandmother would have said I was QVELLING.
+Etta, my husband’s grandmother would have said I was QVELLING.
 Yes, yes, I was QVELLING inside.

 The Fucked Festival